tech-workspace/nxs/TEST_VISIT_TRACKING.md

 2. Navigate to `http://localhost:5000`
 3. Open Developer Tools (F12)
 4. Go to Console tab
-5. You should see logs like:
+5. With DEBUG_MODE enabled, you should see:
    ```
+   [Visit Tracking] Environment: DEVELOPMENT
+   [Visit Tracking] Hostname: localhost
    [Visit Tracking] Initializing visit tracking...
-   [Visit Tracking] Tracking initial page load
-   [Visit Tracking] New session ID created: sess_1704987654321_abc123xyz
-   [Visit Tracking] Tracking visit: {sourceSystemConst: "NEXUS_WEBSITE", ...}
-   [Visit Tracking] API Response Status: 200
-   [Visit Tracking] Visit tracked successfully: {success: true, ...}
+   [Visit Tracking] Skipping visit tracking in DEVELOPMENT mode
    ```

+**Note:** API calls are NOT made in development mode.
+You'll only see tracking happen on production domains.

 ### **3. Test Navigation**
 1. Click on navigation links (Catalog, About, Contact)
-2. Watch the console for new tracking logs
+2. Watch the console - in development mode, tracking is skipped
-3. Each hash change should trigger a new visit record
+3. In production, each hash change will trigger a new visit record

 ### **4. Check Session Storage**
 In Developer Tools Console, run: